Find out how to do a risk

 You can also use a Risk Impact/Probability Chart to assess risk.
-By using these charts, you can quickly identify which risks you need to focus on.
+This will help you to identify which risks you need to focus on.

 Once you've identified the value of the risks you face, you can start to look at ways of managing them.

-You do a Risk Analysis by identify threats, and by then estimating the likelihood of those threats being realized.
+You do a Risk Analysis by identify threats, and estimating the likelihood of those threats being realized.

 Once you've worked out the value of the risks you face, you can start looking at ways to manage them effectively.
-This may include using existing assets, developing a contingency plan, or investing in new resources.
+This may include choosing to avoid the risk, sharing it, or accepting it while reducing its impact.

 This ensures that you don’t lose your plan.

 Please enter your username or email address and we'll send you a reminder.